V2i/doctreen/README.md

 3. ```make build```
 4. ```make run```

-You are good to go.
+You are good to go!
 * URL of the front: http://localhost:3000/
 * URL of the back: http://localhost:5000/